Residential Foundation Settlement Repair Solutions

 Carbon Fiber Straps

 Carbon fiber and Kevlar grid straps are designed for stabilizing both poured concrete and block walls.
-Due to the extreme high strength to weight ratio, carbon fiber reinforcement is the repair material of choice for bowed basement walls, bridge columns, and concrete beams to restore and maintain structural integrity.
+Due to the extreme high strength to weight ratio, carbon fiber reinforcement is the settlement repair material of choice for bowed basement walls, bridge columns, and concrete beams to restore and maintain structural integrity.

 Carbon fiber is a proven alternative to steel for externally reinforcing structural substrates in residential and commercial applications.
 Carbon fiber is highly effective at externally adding tensile strength to concrete.
 It is superior to steel since it is stronger, lighter weight, and non-corrosive.
 It also can be bonded to the surface of a concrete structure at any time to prevent bowing and cracking after a structure has been built.
 This allows limitless applications for new construction, repairs, and retrofits.